onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 What is the most important thing?
 Something everything good and worth caring for depends on?
 What is worth dying for?
 What is the great enabler?
 It is the ultimate system
-Im the #1 self proclaimed expert on the intersection of … and this is the culmination of the last 4 years of my life - obsession, Im the Architect of The Matrix
+input bias early on - Im the #1 self proclaimed expert on the intersection of … and this is the culmination of the last 4 years of my life - obsession, Im the Architect of The Matrix
 So let me tell you why.
 We’ll cover collective intelligence and consciousness, incentives, digital ID, culture, causality, the meaning of life, social engineering, and a lot more.
     ... and - ding ding ding! - the meaning of life!